mickelsonmichael/nodejs-session-demo/README.md

 Let's utilize the [session-file-store](https://www.npmjs.com/package/session-file-store) package, which is designed to work closely with the express-session middleware.
 We don't make many changes, essentially just a two line change.

-First, import the library like you would any other libarary.
+First, import the library like you would any other library.

 ```js
 const fileStoreLib = require("session-file-store");